Resend OTP

-Learn what benchmark indices are in the stock market, how they track overall market performance, and why they are used for comparison.
+Learn what benchmark indices are in the stock market, their meaning, how they track overall market performance, and why they are used for comparison.

 A benchmark index is a market index used as a standard to measure the performance of a specific group of assets, such as stocks, bonds, or commodities.
 In the context of the stock market, a benchmark index tracks a representative portion of the market.
-It allows investors to compare the performance of individual stocks or portfolios against a broader market performance.
+Benchmark indices meaning refers to their role as a standard measure of overall market performance, allowing market movements to be compared against a recognised index.

 Benchmark indices serve several important purposes in the financial markets:

-Market Indicator: These indices reflect the overall health and direction of the stock market.
-A rising index typically suggests a bull market (market uptrend), while a falling index indicates a bear market (market downtrend).
+Market Barometer: These indices reflect the overall direction and performance of the stock market.
+A rising index generally indicates an upward market trend, while a falling index reflects a downward market trend

 Benchmark equity indices are used to track the performance of a broad group of stocks.
 These indices reflect the general movement of the stock market.
-Here’s how they work:
+Here is how they work:

 Tracking Market Performance: By tracking a selection of stocks from various industries, benchmark indices represent the performance of the broader market or specific sectors within it.

 Inclusion of Stocks: The index includes companies that are representative of the overall market or a particular sector.
-Their stock price movements are averaged to give a picture of how the market or sector is performing.
+The combined performance of constituent stocks is calculated using the index methodology, typically based on free-float market capitalisation.

 India has several benchmark equity indices that track the performance of the Indian stock market.
 The two most prominent ones are: